progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Git Branching Issues ### -->

 Jak już przyzwyczaisz się do pracy z Gitem, z pewnością będziesz tworzył gałęzie tematyczne, pracował na nich, a następnie włączał je.
-Jeżeli wypychasz zmiany do serwera Subversion za pomocą komendy `git svn`, możesz chcieć wykonać "rebase" na wszystkich swoich zmianach włączając je do jednej gałęzi, zamiast łączyć gałezie razem.
+Jeżeli wypychasz zmiany do serwera Subversion za pomocą komendy `git svn`, możesz chcieć wykonać "rebase" na wszystkich swoich zmianach włączając je do jednej gałęzi, zamiast łączyć gałęzie razem.
 Powodem takiego sposobu działania jest to, że Subversion ma liniową historię i nie obsługuje łączenia zmian w taki sposób jak Git, więc `git svn` będzie podążał tylko za pierwszym rodzicem podczas konwertowania migawki do commitu Subversion.

 <!-- When you’ve become comfortable with a Git workflow, you’ll likely create topic branches, do work on them, and then merge them in.
 If you’re pushing to a Subversion server via git svn, you may want to rebase your work onto a single branch each time instead of merging branches together.
 The reason to prefer rebasing is that Subversion has a linear history and doesn’t deal with merges like Git does, so git svn follows only the first parent when converting the snapshots into Subversion commits. -->